bkinseyx/testing-react-redux-toolkit/README.md

 Launches the test runner in Continuous Integration mode.
 (Does not watch for changes)<br />
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `npm run test-debug`

+This will start running your Jest tests, but pause before executing to allow a debugger to attach to the process.
+See [](https://create-react-app.dev/docs/debugging-tests/)

 ### `npm run build`

 Builds the app for production to the `build` folder.<br />